psouranis/psouranis.github.io/_posts/2025-06-10-metaclasses.md

 The most crucial parts of this metaclass is the `__instancecheck__` and `__subclasscheck__`.

+## Ending notes

+Python metaclasses are a great tool for over-engineering your code and making it so abstract that even future you, two weeks from now, will stare blankly and whisper, "What unholy sorcery is this?"

 ## References

 - [Metaclasses Demystified - Jason C. McDonald](https://www.youtube.com/watch?v=fEm0vi8SpkI)
 - [Understanding Python's Metaclasses](https://blog.ionelmc.ro/2015/02/09/understanding-python-metaclasses/)